Varbin/python-camellia/README.rst

     THE SOFTWARE.

-This software uses the official camellia c reference implementation.
+This software uses the official camellia c mini engines.

 .. code::